This will be a step-by-step guide for uploading a file to the network and be able to view it in SAFE browser.

 });

-Apply mutation to _publicNames
+Apply mutation to _publicNames container:

 window.safeMutableData.applyEntriesMutation(mdHandle, mutationHandle)